isabella232/share-securely-website/README.md

 This will prepare all SCSS for production and publish only the contents of the `public/` folder to the `gh-pages` branch

-**NOTE:** Don't delete the CNAME file.
-WIthout it the custom domain on Github Pages breaks.
-ANy time the domain needs to be changed, it should be changed manually in the CNAME file
+**NOTE:** Don't delete `public/CNAME`.
+Without it the custom domain on Github Pages breaks.
+Any time the domain needs to be changed, it should be changed manually in `public/CNAME`